cmartinezbo/POO-UNAL/Sokoban/README.md

   - We will implement a scoreboard where you will find the best scores for each map.
   - We are going to develop and design more maps, levels, characters, sounds and personalization.
   - Our plan is that you could play with your friends by cross-platform (PC and mobile), also you will be able to play with your friends offline (Multiplayer).

+ <h2> Try to beat Creator's Scoreboard 🔜</h2>
+  - You can find our scoreboard for the first 4 levels <a href="https://github.com/cmartinezbo/POO-UNAL/blob/main/Sokoban/Creator's Scoreboard">here</a>.